4c697361/nail-classification/README.md

 to classify your nail image.

+**Remark:**
+In ```src/server/app.py``` the model is loaded outside of the prediction routine.
+This is highly recommened as by this the model is load only once which decreases the run time of each request.

 # 2. More information:
 ------------
 The local installation of this project comes with several options.